FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/5-main-use-cases/UC02 - Guild Community & Engagement.md

     *   The Guild Master navigates to the guild settings.
     *   They update the guild's description and upload a new banner image.
     *   They decide to make joining easier and change the privacy setting from "Requires Approval" to "Public".

+7.  **Guild Master Monitors and Moderates**
+    *   The Guild Master regularly checks the post feed for any inappropriate content.
+    *   They use the moderation tools to delete or warn users who break the rules.

+8.  **Guild Master Creates Meetings**
+    *   The Guild Master decides to host a regular meeting.
+    *   In the guild settings, they create a new meeting with a specified time and location.
+    *   They invite all relevant members to the meeting.